Remember those in prison as if you were in prison with them. Hebrews 13:3

 Our caring volunteers train, console, and mentor into wholeness people both in and out of long-term incarceration.
 Choose what you can do:

-We provide the names of people who need to be lifted up in prayer as they are preparing to reenter the outside world as well as some who are facing multiple years of incarceration and others who don't expext to set foot outside the walls of a correctional facility ever again.
-This is a “no contact” position.
+2nd Chance Indiana envisions having, in each of the Hoosier state's 92 counties, at least one Church Prayer Partner, a church group actively praying for those incarcerated in our state's prisons and jails as well as for the work of 2nd Chance Indiana and that of our partners.
+We'll provide your church's prayer group leader with the names of people who need to be lifted up in prayer, including those who are preparing to reenter the outside world as well as some who are facing multiple years of incarceration and others who don't expext to ever again set foot outside the walls of the correctional facility.

-We’ll connect you with people who have asked for somebody to write to them.
-We’ll give you the guidelines that will help you to be comfortable corresponding with an inmate.
-No personal contact is necessary unless you decide to call or visit.
+We’ll connect you via the mail to an inmate who has asked for somebody to write to him or her.
+We’ll give you the guidelines that will help you to be comfortable corresponding with the inmate.
+No face-to-face or telephone contact is necessary unless you decide to call or visit.

 Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms.